trevor-h/table-salt-cli/README.md

   - Isn't particular comfortable with, or not allowed due to policy to enable HTTP in Saltstack
   - Already has a cobbled together solution with separate tunnels, etc to "get to the salt-master"
   - Is a Windows administrator wanting to work in a familiar environment, or a Linux administrator more comfortable with personal workstation setup/preferences than often generic profiles found on bastion and service hosts.
-  - You want the benefits of Saltstack with similar operation to tools like Ansible
+  - You want the benefits of Saltstack with similar operation to tools like Ansible, Fabric or plain old SSH remote executions

 # How Does It Work?